gran4/AI-InvestiBot/README.md

 - **Predictions for Multiple Companies**: This project offers predictions for multiple companies per day, rather than just one.
 - **Holding Stocks**: The stock bot has the capability to hold stocks.
 - **Active Development**: The project is actively being developed, with regular updates and improvements.
-- **Lambda Version**: A lambda version is currently in progress, allowing the bot to be run without keeping a laptop open.
+- **Lambda Version**: Allows the bot to be run without keeping a laptop open(It is also very, very cheap).

 ## Current Progress